JabedHossainSwe/JabedHossain/README.md

 I'm a self-taught and passionate full-stack developer 🎯 hailing from the vibrant city of Dhaka, Bangladesh 🇧🇩, but my reach extends across the globe 🌎.
 Currently, I'm proudly contributing my skills as a PHP & Laravel Developer 👨‍🎓 at <a href="https://www.leotechbd.com/">LEOTECH</a>

 My heart beats for exploring new technologies and crafting impressive web applications.
-I'm well-versed in a variety of tech stacks, including ReactJs, React Native, VueJs, NextJs, and Flutter 🔭.
+I'm well-versed in a variety of tech stacks, including ReactJs, React Native, VueJs, NextJs 🔭.

 What drives me is the pursuit of enhancing web application performance, ensuring they are both responsive and progressive for a top-notch user experience 🌱.
 I'm on a journey to perfect the art of web development, and I'm eager to collaborate with a dynamic, quality-focused team to propel the world of web development forward 🚀.